aarmono/crypto_transceiver_instructions/README.md

 ![Encryption](images/Encryption.png)

-After a transmission completes and after every minute of silence, a new randomly generated 128-bit initialization vector obtained from the random number generator.
+After a transmission completes and after every minute of silence after, a new randomly generated 128-bit initialization vector is obtained from the random number generator.
+When this occurs, a beep can be heard from the headset speaker.
 This initialization vector is fed into a KMAC-256 keyed hash algorithm along with a 1048 bit shared key embedded into the Crypto Voice Transceiver.
 This generates a new 256-bit AES key for each block.
 This key along with the initialization vector is fed into the AES cipher and produces a stream key which is then XOR-ed with the 52-bit compressed voice block to obtain a 52-bit ciphertext block.
 48 of these 52 bits are then copied into a 128-bit shift register which is used as the initialization vector for encrypting the next block.

 Decryption operates the same way, but in reverse.
 Whenever a new initialization vector is produced there is some loss of data as the receiver resynchronizes,